Conti targets Milan derby for injury return

 But the former Atalanta right-back made only two Serie A appearances before he ruptured the anterior cruciate ligament in his knee during a training session in August.

-Conti is working his way back to full fitness and the 24-year-old played an hour of Sunday's (AEDT) friendly between a Milan XI and the club's youth team.
+Conti is working his way back to full fitness and the 24-year-old played an hour of Saturday's friendly between a Milan XI and the club's youth team.

-Gennaro Gattuso's side travels to Serie A leader Juventus after the international break before the Rossoneri hosts Inter in the derby on 5 April (AEDT), a game Conti believes he could be ready for.
+Gennaro Gattuso's side travel to Serie A leaders Juventus after the international break before the Rossoneri host Inter in the derby on April 4, a game Conti believes he could be ready for.

 "It was important to get some minutes in my legs, even if the tempo wasn't the same as in Serie A. I already know what the coach wants of us and that's helpful.